liamboii/liamboii/README.md

 - 👋 Hi, I’m @liamboii
 - 👀 I’m interested in biochemistry and math, video games, pop-culture, sci-fi and fantasy books
-- 🌱 I’m currently learning the foundations of web development on The Odin Project
+- 🌱 I’m currently following course 02632 Introduction to Programming and Data Processing at DTU
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 You can reach me through my github profile